[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 2.2 Return Traffic Also Passes Through Network Firewall

-Not only outbound traffic (EC2 → internet), but return traffic (responses from the internet) must also always pass through Network Firewall.
+Not only outbound traffic (EC2 → Internet), but return traffic (responses from the internet) must also pass through Network Firewall.

-The domain (SNI) filter used here is a "stateful" inspection that needs to see both outbound and return traffic of a single connection along the same path (Network Firewall also has stateless inspection, but domain judgment is performed on the stateful side).
+This is because the domain (SNI) filter used here is "stateful" inspection, which needs to see both the outbound and inbound of a single communication on the same path (Network Firewall also has stateless inspection, but domain determination is done on the stateful side).

-If the return traffic doesn't pass through Network Firewall, the inspection becomes asymmetric and communication breaks.
+If return traffic doesn't pass through Network Firewall, the inspection becomes asymmetric and communication breaks.

-Therefore, an "edge route table" is associated with the Internet Gateway, routing the return traffic (destination = public subnet where NAT resides) via a detour through Network Firewall.
+Therefore, an "edge route table" is associated with the Internet Gateway, detouring return traffic (destination = public subnet where NAT resides) to the Network Firewall.

-In the architecture diagram above, the red dashed line returning from Internet Gateway to Network Firewall represents this path.
+In the architecture diagram above, the red dotted line returning from the Internet Gateway to the Network Firewall represents this path.

-In production, a common architecture aggregates multiple application VPCs via Transit Gateway and uses a centrally placed Network Firewall in an egress VPC to inspect all outbound traffic.
+In production, a configuration where multiple application VPCs are aggregated via Transit Gateway, and a Network Firewall placed in a central egress VPC inspects all outbound traffic together, is commonly adopted.

-Since the purpose of this verification is to confirm "whether allowing just 1 domain is sufficient," we keep it to a single VPC and single AZ that can be reliably deployed in a single CDK file.
+The purpose of this verification is to confirm "whether allowing just 1 domain is sufficient," so we keep it to a single VPC and single AZ that can reliably be operated with one CDK file.

 3. Prerequisites